 KPMG International carries on business activities for the overall benefit of the KPMG network of member firms but does not provide professional services to clients.
-Professional services to clients are exclusively provided by member firms, which are also responsible for and own the client relationships in the respective member countries.
+Professional services to clients are exclusively provided by member firms.

-The structure is designed to support consistency of service quality and adherence to agreed values wherever in the world the member firms operate.
-One of the main purposes of KPMG International is to facilitate the provision by member firms of high-quality audit, tax and advisory services to their clients.
-For example, KPMG International establishes, and facilitates the implementation and maintenance of, uniform policies and standards of work and conduct by member firms and protects and enhances the use of the KPMG name and brand.
+One of the main purposes of KPMG International is to facilitate the provision by member firms of high quality audit, tax, and advisory services to their clients.
+For example, KPMG International establishes and facilitates the implementation and maintenance of uniform policies and standards of work and conduct by member firms, and protects and enhances the use of the KPMG name and brand.

-KPMG International is an entity which is legally separate from each member firm.
+KPMG International is an entity that is legally separate from each member firm.
 KPMG International and the member firms are not a global partnership, joint venture or in a principal or agent relationship or partnership with each other.
+No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.